 It is a practice of adorning a Hindu bride with 16 classical elements which include jewellery and non-jewellery alike.
 It includes Mehendi, Attar, Kajal, Bindi, Shaadi ka joda, Maang Tikka, Earrings, Necklaces, Nose ring (Nath), Armlet (Bajuband), Haathphool, Bangles, Waistband (Kamarbandh), Anklets, Hair flowers (Gajra), and Vermillion (Sindoor).
 Said to correspond to the 16 phases of the moon, the solah shringar is believed to aid in the good health and wealth of the wearer.
 While each constituent of the Solah Shringar is said to depict innate symbolism as per Hindu beliefs, the current narratives of the Solah Shringar as a practice are being reinterpreted by many brides from a more progressive lens.

-Like the wedding ceremonies themself which have shrunk from the ‘large Indian wedding’ to more intimate celebrations, the adornments have also been molded by time and cultural influences.
+A new approach Like the wedding ceremonies themself which have shrunk from the ‘large Indian wedding’ to more intimate celebrations, the adornments have also been molded by time and cultural influences.

 Contemporary narratives of elements like the bindi, mehendi, and maang tikka, among others, have evolved over time to be more versatile and trans-occasional to suit the preferences of the modern-day bride.